Information

 It was not until 1994 that the marathon became a City of Philadelphia-managed race held strictly within city limits.
 It was then that the Philadelphia Marathon Weekend as we know it today was officially established by the City and a group of dedicated athletes-physicians at the Rothman Institute.
 The new city-centered course provided a perfect setting for the many historic and beautiful assets of Philadelphia.

-The marathon remains true to one of its founding goals of promoting health and fitness, adding the health & fitness expo and a noncompetitive Nemours Children's Run to the experience.
+The marathon remains true to one of its founding goals of promoting health and fitness, adding the health & fitness expo and a noncompetitive Nemours Children’s Health Philadelphia Kid’s Run to the experience.

 Over the decades, the Marathon has experienced many enhancements, but one thing remains the same: The Philadelphia Marathon Weekend is famous for going the distance.

-The Philadelphia Marathon Weekend is supported by our fiscal agent, the Philadelphia City Fund.
+The Philadelphia Marathon Weekend is supported by our fiscal sponsor, the Philadelphia City Fund.
 PCF provides fiduciary oversight, financial management, technical assistance, and other administrative services to support the success of the Marathon.